TheoKalog/CB4-sample/README.md

-*There is a login where each user has to put his username and password and throught that he then goes to the specific menu according to his role.
+*A login exists where each user has to put his username and password and throught that he then goes to the specific menu according to his role.

-*All the messages are stored in files and every file has the Date of Submission,the Sender and Receiver username and the Message Data as well.
+*All the messages are stored in text files and every file has the Date of Submission,the Sender and Receiver username and the Message Data as well.